M42

 Orion Nebula

-This One is in Color
+This One is a one shot color.

 Here is what the SEDS website has to say about this nebula: "Located at a distance of about 1,600 (or perhaps 1,500) light years, the Orion Nebula is the brightest diffuse nebula in the sky, visible to the naked eye, and rewarding in telescopes of every size, from the smallest glasses to the greatest Earth-bound observatories and the Hubble Space Telescope."